-There are eight types of eczema.
-Atopic dermatitis, contact dermatitis and seborrheic dermatitis, also known as “cradle cap,” are the most common types that affect children.
-Eczema, especially atopic dermatitis, often appears in the first six months to 5 years of a child’s life.
+There are several types of eczema.
+Atopic dermatitis, contact dermatitis, dyshidrotic eczema and seborrheic dermatitis, also known as “cradle cap” in infants, are the most common types that affect children.
+Eczema, especially atopic dermatitis, often appears in the first six months to five years of a child’s life.

 Eczema is not contagious.
 You can’t “catch it” from someone else.

-For most types of eczema, managing flares comes down to these basics:
+For most types of eczema, including atopic eczema, managing flares comes down to these basics:

 There is no cure for eczema but there are treatments and more are coming.
-These include over-the-counter (OTC) remedies, prescription topical medications, phototherapy, and immunosuppressants.
+These include OTC remedies, prescription topical medications, phototherapy, and immunosuppressants.

 Eczema looks and acts differently in infants and toddlers than it does in older children.
 The location and appearance of eczema changes as they grow, so it’s important to know what to look for during every stage of your infant or toddler’s life.

 Infants (first 6 months)